Is LifeLock Worth It in 2026? An Honest Look at the Pros and Cons

 FAQs

-Is it worth paying for Norton LifeLock?
+Is it worth paying for LifeLock?

-Norton LifeLock is on the pricier side, but it does provide a lot of value.
+Yes.
+LifeLock is on the pricier side, but it does provide a lot of value.
 It offers one of the most comprehensive monitoring services, including investments, home title searches, daily credit reports and scores, and social media monitoring.
 Insurance coverage can reach up to $3 million, which is significantly higher than the industry standard of $1 million.

 Can LifeLock get hacked?

 It’s unlikely.
-Although any online service can get hacked, LifeLock by Norton offers two-factor authentication (2FA).
+Although any online service can get hacked, LifeLock offers two-factor authentication (2FA).
 You can use an authenticator app, a physical USB device, or a phone number to enable two-factor authentication.
 In general, you can prevent your online accounts from being hacked by using strong, unique passwords.

 What are the disadvantages of LifeLock?